 My Story

-I started in a vo-tech program in Butler, PA, taught myself to design, and landed my first professional role in 2011.
+I taught myself to design in a vo-tech program in Butler, PA, and landed my first professional role in 2011.
 By 2016, I was the sole designer on a product acquired for $128 million.
-I went on to launch Audi Select nationally, design for 2.4 million Pro users at The Home Depot, build AI products at Microsoft, and lead UX for AI at JPMorgan Chase as a VP.
+From there I launched Audi Select nationally, built for 2.4 million Pro users at The Home Depot, shipped AI products at Microsoft, and now own AI product roadmaps at JPMorgan Chase as VP Product Manager — shipping 100+ AI components serving 80M+ customers.

 Now I'm 36, building in public, and done pretending.
 Writing honestly on Substack, launching Camino Institute and Design Dream, and proving that the things that made me different are exactly what make the work better.